-The curriculum is envisioned for full time students, but allows maximum flexibility.
+The curriculum is envisioned for full time students.
 The study program is structured in modules, each consisting of 8 weeks of online learning, a flex week, 4 weeks practice in a clinic, and another flex week.

-During the online phase, you have a lot of flexibility to structure your schedule each day, so this can be combined with part-time work.
-However, for your clinical rotation, you will be in a teaching hospital for 35 – 40 hours a week.
+During the online phase, you have some flexibility to structure your schedule each day, but it is not recommended to combine it with part-time work due to extensive time spent on individual and collaborative assignments.
+For your clinical rotation, you will be in a teaching hospital for 35 – 40 hours a week.

 What skills do you focus on within the EDU medical programmes?